The 5 Love Languages: Hype or Hope?

 There is emphasis on isolating just one love language.
 I feel all expressions of love have value, and the other languages should not be totally neglected.

 I could nit-pick about some of the dialects.
 "Kind Words" and "Humble Words", it seems to me, are just basic emotional intelligence and communication skills.
 Necessary for a good marriage, but not separate love languages.

-The author's religious and moral beliefs are more evident in the last chapter.
+The author is a pastor whose Christian beliefs are evident in the last chapter.
 If you don't share them, please don't let this detract from the value in the remainder of the book.